 Conservation Status: Endangered in north, probably Vulnerable in Vic

 Though koalas are now rare in the Barrabool Hills, this property has trees that show signs of recent use by koalas.
 Expanding the koala habitat significantly will have immediate positive effect on this struggling population.

 Once revegetated, the owners will welcome school groups and interested members of the public to view the wetlands.

 The owners have invested in a “wetland artist” to create the chain of ephemeral and permanent wetlands.
 This specialist contractor designed the site, dug the holes to different depths for the maximum biodiversity benefit, and then spread local topsoil over the whole site.

 The owners secured some very large fallen timber to serve as wildlife habitat, and placed it on the site.

 Koala Clancy Foundation are in charge of the land-based revegetation.
 A natural-looking ecosystem is being created, with all local indigenous plants specially selected for this site.

-Opportunities are available to become involved with this project as a funding partner or volunteer.
+Opportunities are still available to become involved with this project as a funding partner.
 Contact firstname.lastname@example.org